LC-Studio-C/C-Test/README.md

 # C-Test
-this is my C# test space
+this is my C# project test space